tkaitchuck/aHash/README.md

 | 132 byte string| 52.996 ns | 158.34 ns | 14.245 ns | **5.9262 ns** | 33.008 ns |
 |1024 byte string| 337.01 ns | 1453.1 ns | 205.60 ns | **52.789 ns** | 396.16 ns |

-As you can see above aHash provides the similar (~5x) speeup over SipHash that FxHash provides.
+As you can see above aHash provides the similar (~5x) speedup over SipHash that FxHash provides.

 Rust by default uses SipHash because faster hash functions such as FxHash are predictable and vulnerable to denial of service attacks. aHash has both very strong scrambling as well as very high performance.